cisagov/manage.get.gov/docs/operations/data_migration.md

 The original system has an existing registrar/registry that we will import.
 The company of that system will provide us with an export of the data.
-The goal of our data migration is to take the provided data and use it to create as much as possible a _matching_ state in our registrar.
+The goal of our data migration is to take the provided data and use it to create, as close as possible, a _matching_ state in our registrar.

 There is no way to make our registrar _identical_ to the original system